AMC Entertainment (NYSE:AMC) Sets New 12-Month Low – Here’s Why

-AMC Entertainment Holdings, Inc. (NYSE:AMC – Get Free Report)’s stock price hit a new 52-week low on Tuesday .
-The company traded as low as $1.44 and last traded at $1.4650, with a volume of 8311855 shares traded.
-The stock had previously closed at $1.49.
+AMC Entertainment Holdings, Inc. (NYSE:AMC – Get Free Report) shares reached a new 52-week low during trading on Monday .
+The stock traded as low as $1.35 and last traded at $1.3670, with a volume of 55097169 shares trading hands.
+The stock had previously closed at $1.37.

-Several brokerages have commented on AMC.
-Macquarie decreased their price target on shares of AMC Entertainment from $3.00 to $2.00 and set a “neutral” rating on the stock in a research note on Thursday, January 15th.
-Weiss Ratings reiterated a “sell (e+)” rating on shares of AMC Entertainment in a research report on Wednesday, January 21st.
-Zacks Research lowered AMC Entertainment from a “strong-buy” rating to a “hold” rating in a research note on Friday, November 7th.
-Citigroup restated a “sell” rating and set a $1.30 price target (down previously from $2.30) on shares of AMC Entertainment in a report on Monday, January 12th.
-Finally, Wall Street Zen cut AMC Entertainment from a “hold” rating to a “strong sell” rating in a report on Saturday, November 8th.
-One equities research analyst has rated the stock with a Buy rating, five have assigned a Hold rating and two have assigned a Sell rating to the stock.
-Based on data from MarketBeat.com, AMC Entertainment has an average rating of “Reduce” and an average price target of $2.66.
+Several research firms have issued reports on AMC.
+Zacks Research cut AMC Entertainment from a “strong-buy” rating to a “hold” rating in a research report on Friday, November 7th.
+Citigroup reiterated a “sell” rating and issued a $1.30 price target (down previously from $2.30) on shares of AMC Entertainment in a report on Monday, January 12th.
+Weiss Ratings reissued a “sell (e+)” rating on shares of AMC Entertainment in a report on Wednesday, January 21st.
+Macquarie dropped their price objective on AMC Entertainment from $3.00 to $2.00 and set a “neutral” rating for the company in a research note on Thursday, January 15th.
+Finally, Wall Street Zen downgraded AMC Entertainment from a “hold” rating to a “strong sell” rating in a research note on Saturday, November 8th.
+One equities research analyst has rated the stock with a Buy rating, five have assigned a Hold rating and two have issued a Sell rating to the company’s stock.
+According to MarketBeat.com, AMC Entertainment has an average rating of “Reduce” and a consensus price target of $2.66.

-AMC Entertainment (NYSE:AMC – Get Free Report) last released its earnings results on Wednesday, November 5th.
-The company reported ($0.21) earnings per share for the quarter, missing the consensus estimate of ($0.18) by ($0.03).
-The firm had revenue of $1.30 billion during the quarter, compared to analysts’ expectations of $1.21 billion.
-The business’s revenue was down 3.6% on a year-over-year basis.
-During the same quarter in the prior year, the company posted ($0.04) earnings per share.
-On average, research analysts expect that AMC Entertainment Holdings, Inc. will post -1.38 earnings per share for the current year.
+AMC Entertainment (NYSE:AMC – Get Free Report) last issued its quarterly earnings results on Wednesday, November 5th.
+The company reported ($0.21) EPS for the quarter, missing analysts’ consensus estimates of ($0.18) by ($0.03).
+The firm had revenue of $1.30 billion for the quarter, compared to analyst estimates of $1.21 billion.
+AMC Entertainment’s quarterly revenue was down 3.6% on a year-over-year basis.
+During the same period in the previous year, the business posted ($0.04) EPS.
+Equities analysts expect that AMC Entertainment Holdings, Inc. will post -1.38 EPS for the current fiscal year.

 AMC Entertainment Holdings, Inc operates as a leading movie exhibition company, specializing in the presentation of theatrical motion pictures across a network of multiplex cinemas.
 The company’s core business activities encompass ticket sales, concession and refreshment services, and the licensing of premium viewing formats.
 AMC offers a variety of auditorium experiences, including IMAX®, Dolby Cinema™, and Cinemark’s RealD 3D systems, designed to enhance audience engagement through superior sound, visual clarity, and seating comfort.